 What inspired me about the GoPro is that we could not kill it.
 I mean, we went to extremes once we saw how powerful this tool was becoming — lighting them on fire, throwing them off bridges, grinding them into asphalt and dirt.

-The first week on the movie, we staged the P1 McClaren flip.
-This was a huge stunt where two stuntmen drove at over 100mph into a 45 degree turn on Highway 1 and the rear car side swipes the back of the McClaren.
+The first week on the movie, we staged the P1 McLaren flip.
+This was a huge stunt where two stuntmen drove at over 100mph into a 45 degree turn on Highway 1 and the rear car side swipes the back of the McLaren.
 It rolls over about six times until it slides down the road on its roof with fluids leaking everywhere.
-We mounted four GoPros to the McClaren so that when it rolled you could get that sensation of spinning in midflight.
+We mounted four GoPros to the McLaren so that when it rolled you could get that sensation of spinning in midflight.
 The camera was suction cupped to the rear, where the trunk would be if it had a trunk looking forward.
-The McClaren is such a work of art and not only did we feel the angle would be an awesome ride for the audience, it was visually stunning.
+The McLaren is such a work of art and not only did we feel the angle would be an awesome ride for the audience, it was visually stunning.

 When I am creating lighting and camera composition, there is always one Key Frame that is my brick and mortar for the whole scene.
 What do I mean by this?
 Ok, let me break it down.
 You read the script.
 You interpret what your actors’ emotions are, what the mood and tone of the scene should be.
 Then a vision comes to me of one shot in the sequence that will be the first building block that all other shots will be created from.